Music of The Hobbit film series: The Desolation of Smaug

 The soundtrack album for The Desolation of Smaug was released on 10 December 2013 in both Standard Edition and Special Edition.
 The cover of the Special Edition features the design used for the special edition of the soundtrack for An Unexpected Journey on a purple background.
 The scoring process was documented in an hour-long feature of the behind-the-scenes footage of the film.

-The soundtrack was orchestrated by Conrad Pope and James Sizemore, with Conrad conducting the orchestra.
+The soundtrack was orchestrated by Conrad Pope and James Sizemore, with Pope conducting.
 It was performed by the New Zealand Symphony Orchestra, Wellington University Gamelan Orchestra, London Voices and Tiffin' boy choir, as well as featured vocal and instrumental soloists, namely soprano Grace Davidson and singer Ed Sheeran.
 The latter's Song, "I See Fire", was released as a single.